atari-monk/cli/doc/command_loader.md

 # Command Loader Module

 Module responsible for constructing data on autodetected folders and their commands.
-Code with discusions, to add some depth and info.
+Code with discussions, to add some depth and info.
 Can be seen as introduction to python.
 Aided by ai, on my prompts, edited.